Gustav Frielinghaus: Later life

 Frielinghaus died on 11 September 1963 at the age of in Düsseldorf, Germany.

 Summary of career

+Aerial victory claims

 According to US historian David T. Zabecki, Frielinghaus was credited with 74 aerial victories.
 Spick also lists him with 74 aerial victories claimed in approximately 500 combat missions.
+Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 69 aerial victory claims, plus one further unconfirmed claim.
+This figure includes 61 aerial victories on the Eastern Front and eight over the Western Allies.